RihuanHuang/main/_pages/cv.md

 ### Pre-PhD Publications
 * "Joint optimisation of order batching and picker routing in the online retailer’s warehouse in China." with Jianbin Li and James Bin Dai. *International Journal of Production Research* 2017, 55(2):  447-461.
-* "Inventory allocation policy to distribution centers with minimum split orders in online retailing." with Jianbin Li and Lele Li. *Jonrnal of Industrial Engineering & Engineering Management* 2017, 31(3):167-173. (in Chinese)
+* "Inventory allocation policy to distribution centers with minimum split orders in online retailing." with Jianbin Li and Lele Li. *Journal of Industrial Engineering & Engineering Management* 2017, 31(3):167-173. (in Chinese)

 ## Teaching Experience
 ### Co-instructor at Cornell University